 Without doubt this is one of the world's premier ski resorts.
 A beautiful, compact village and a true 'snow sure' resort, Zermatt has great intermediate and advance skiing.
 A must on every skiers list!

 There is no motor traffic here although the silent electric trolleys and taxis run around the resort at the beck and call of visitors.
-The old world atmosphere is reflected in the narrow winding streets, the wooden buildings and the horse drawn sleighs.
+The old world atmosphere is reflected in the narrow winding streets and the traditional wooden buildings.
 Zermatt's mountain restaurants are almost as famous as the Matterhorn and there are few resorts that can boast such fine cuisine at over 3,000m.
 For a genuine Italian pasta lunch you can even ski down to Cervinia, over the border.

 Get your holiday quotation today